 - The contractor will use material source sites that WisDOT has verified no sensitive resources are adversely impacted, including wetlands, threatened or endangered or cultural resources.
-Unusable excavated material will be disposed of by the contractor in accordance with the erosion control implementation plan (ECIP) as required under Trans 401 of the Wisconsin administrative code to ensure protection of wetlands and waterways.
-The construction contractor will abide by all local zoning regulations and requirements, prepare a reclamation plan as required and obtain any other required local, state and federal approvals for material source/disposal sites.
-WisDOT will include contract specifications requiring the contractor to identify haul routes between borrow and waste sites and the construction site to avoid and minimize construction traffic impacts near schools, daycare facilities and parks, when possible.
-WisDOT includes a contract pay item for construction-related damage to local roads and the contractor would address damage to local routes.
-WisDOT will approve local haul routes in coordination with local governments prior to use. - Soil and excavated material, including vegetation, will be stockpiled or disposed of in an upland area, away from wetlands, streams and other open water.
-Where applicable, silt fence or other sediment control device, will be placed between the disposal area and any wetland and open water areas.

-- If any material sources are necessary to construct the project, appropriate erosion control measures will be applied to these sites during and following construction; and following use, such site will be properly seeded, mulched and protected from erosion. - Any portable materials plants will be properly managed to prevent erosion and WisDOT will coordinate with WDNR to review site plans, including any gravel-washing operations, high-capacity wells and site closure/restoration. - To the extent practicable and in consultation with WDNR, WisDOT will consider implementing USEPA's recommendation for opportunities to reuse and/or recycle exiting pavement and other practices outlined in USEPA's Sustainable Management of Construction and Demolition Materials webpage.
+Unusable excavated material will be disposed of by the contractor in accordance with WisDOT's Standard Specifications for Highway and Structure Construction or special provisions to ensure protection of wetlands and waterways.
+The construction contractor will abide by all local zoning regulations and requirements, prepare a reclamation plan as required and obtain any other required local, state and federal approvals for material source/disposal sites. - Soil and excavated material, including vegetation, will be stockpiled or disposed of in an upland area, away from wetlands, streams and other open water.
+Where applicable, silt fence or other sediment control device, will be placed between the disposal area and any wetland and open water areas. - If any material sources are necessary to construct the project, appropriate erosion control measures will be applied to these sites during and following construction; and following use, such site will be properly seeded, mulched and protected from erosion. - Any portable materials plants will be properly managed to prevent erosion and WisDOT will coordinate with WDNR to review site plans, including any gravel-washing operations, high-capacity wells and site closure/restoration. - To the extent practicable and in consultation with WDNR, WisDOT will consider implementing USEPA's recommendation for opportunities to reuse and/or recycle exiting pavement and other practices outlined in USEPA's Sustainable Management of Construction and Demolition Materials webpage.